RAMP Simulation Software for Modelling Reliability, Availability and Maintainability: History of RAMP

 RAMP was originally developed by Rex Thompson & Partners Ltd. in the mid-1980s as an availability simulation program, primarily used for plant and process modelling.
 The ownership of RAMP was transferred to T.A.
 Group upon its founding in January 1990, and then to Fluor Corporation when it acquired T.A.
 Group in April 1996, before passing to the Advantage Technical Consulting business of parent company Advantage Business Group Ltd., formed in February 2001 by a management buy-out of the consulting and information technology businesses of Fluor Corporation, operating in the transport, defence, energy and manufacturing sectors.
-RAMP is currently owned by Atkins following its acquisition of Advantage Business Group Ltd. in March 2007.
-Extensive redevelopment by Atkins of the original RAMP application for DOS has produced a series of RAMP applications for the Microsoft Windows platform, with the RAMP Model Builder written in Visual Basic and the RAMP Model Processor written in FORTRAN.
+RAMP is currently owned by AtkinsRéalis following its acquisition of Advantage Business Group Ltd. in March 2007.
+Extensive redevelopment by AtkinsRéalis of the original RAMP application for DOS has produced a series of RAMP applications for the Microsoft Windows platform, with the RAMP Model Builder written in Visual Basic and the RAMP Model Processor written in FORTRAN.